 The library staff has compiled a number of online research guides, which indicate the locations of materials within the law library and also list locations of materials on LexisNexis, Westlaw, Bloomberg and the Web where available.
 These guides are available online at https://libguides.law.ucla.edu.

-The Student Computer Lab is located on the first floor of the Libray in Room 1112P.
+The Student Computer Lab is located on the first floor of the Library in Room 1112Q.
 The lab provides computers and printers for law student use only, as well as technical support.
 The lab is open nearly all hours the library is open, though support hours may vary.
-Additional lab computer stations are located just outside the lab to the left along the west wall of the stacks and on the east side of the Reference Reading Room.
+Lab computer stations are located just outside the printer room along the west wall of the stacks and also on the east side of the Reference Reading Room.

-Visit the LawNET Information Technology page on MyLaw for more information about hours, services and staffing hours.
+Visit the LawNET Information Technology page on MyLaw for more information about hours, services and how to schedule an appointment with IT Tech support.

-The library and IT maintain a high-quality color scanner for exclusive use of UCLA Law Students for unlimited free scanning, which is housed in the Student Computer Lab.
+Additionally, the library and IT maintain a high-quality color scanner for exclusive use of UCLA Law Students for unlimited free scanning, which is housed in the Student Computer Lab.
 Scans can be downloaded to a flash drive, saved to the cloud, emailed, or scanned by QR code into your device.
-An addition scanner is located in the Microform / Copy Room at the North end of the first floor.

 The Library has a bank of public lockers located outside of the Student Computer Lab.
 These are available to library users for 25 cents per use (you must deposit a quarter to release the key).